Yasin Ben El-Mhanni

-Yasin Ben El-Mhanni (born 26 October 1995) is an English professional footballer who plays as a winger.
+Yasin Ben El-Mhanni (born 26 October 1995) is an English professional footballer who plays as a winger for Duhok.

 Club career

 Early career

 El-Mhanni was born in Shepherd's Bush, London.
 He was soon signed by Barnet before playing with Aldershot Town, as well as Isthmian League clubs Farnborough and Lewes.
 While playing in the southern leagues, Ben El-Mhanni made a name for himself on YouTube where videos of his skill and trickery earned him the chance to star in commercials for Sports on Screen.
 For the commercials, Ben El-Mhanni flew to Spain and acted as a body double and skill consultant for Brazil and Barcelona star Neymar, as well as multiple Ballon d'Or winner Cristiano Ronaldo.
 His display of skill in the lower English leagues saw him dubbed the "non-League Riyad Mahrez" because of his North African heritage and similar style-of-play.

-In 2015 and 2016, Ben El-Mhanni has had trials with several Premier League clubs, including Watford, Bournemouth, West Bromwich Albion, Crystal Palace and Chelsea.
+In 2015 and 2016, Ben El-Mhanni had trials with several Premier League clubs, including Watford, Bournemouth, West Bromwich Albion, Crystal Palace and Chelsea.
 During his spell with Chelsea, Ben El-Mhanni trained under first-team manager, Guus Hiddink and scored on his debut for the reserve side.